hormoz-lab/ManifoldCurvature/README.md

 Please cite the [companion paper](https://doi.org/10.1101/2021.01.08.425885) if you use this software package:

 > D. Sritharan*, S. Wang*, S. Hormoz.
-"Computing the Riemannian curvature of image patch and single-cell RNA sequencing data manifolds using extrinsic differential geometry." bioRxiv(2021).
+"Computing the Riemannian curvature of image patch and single-cell RNA sequencing data manifolds using extrinsic differential geometry."
+PNAS (2021), https://doi.org/10.1073/pnas.2100473118.

+To reproduce all the results and figures from the paper, please [visit the paper repository](https://gitlab.com/hormozlab/pnas_2021_curvature).

 ## Download